Martin Luther

-Luther was ordained to the priesthood in 1507.
-He came to reject several teachings and practices of the Roman Catholic Church; in particular, he disputed the view on indulgences.
-Luther proposed an academic discussion of the practice and efficacy of indulgences in his Ninety-five Theses of 1517.
-His refusal to renounce all of his writings at the demand of Pope Leo X in 1520 and the Holy Roman Emperor Charles V at the Diet of Worms in 1521 resulted in his excommunication by the pope and condemnation as an outlaw by the Holy Roman Emperor.
-Luther died in 1546 with Pope Leo X's excommunication still in effect.
+Born in Eisleben, Luther was ordained to the priesthood in 1507.
+He came to reject several teachings and practices of the contemporary Roman Catholic Church, in particular the view on indulgences and papal authority.
+Luther initiated an international debate on these in works like his Ninety-five Theses, which he authored in 1517.
+In 1520, Pope Leo X demanded that Luther renounce all of his writings, and when Luther refused to do so, excommunicated him in January 1521.
+Later that year, Holy Roman Emperor Charles V condemned Luther as an outlaw at the Diet of Worms.
+When Luther died in 1546, his excommunication by Leo X was still in effect.